 Away from the prints we produce, we are always aiming to reduce paper within the studio, we have launched a number of paperless initiatives recently and will continue to do so in the future.
 All stationery we use in the studio is either produced from recycled products or from FSC certified forests.

 Posting orders to our customers - and to your customers via our Dropshipping service - creates our largest scope of carbon emissions.
-In the UK, domestic deliveries are typically sent by Royal Mail and DPD.
-DPD is one of the greenest delivery companies in the UK, they've been carbon neutral since 2012 and offset their own carbon emissions while developing their own carbon reducing initiatives, including a fleet of electric delivery vehicles.
+In the UK, orders are sent and delivered by Royal Mail and Parceforce, you can view their combined environmental policy below.

 We are keen to work with suppliers who are making inroads into more sustainable business practices, alongside the manufacturers of our papers and inks, we work with Kite Packaging, Kingfisher Packaging and Curran Packaging.
 Following our Carbon Emissions Report, reducing the number of inbound deliveries was a way to reduce our footprint, we're now ordering greater stock levels in the studio to reduce these deliveries to us and communicating with our suppliers to make sure they group our orders together, even if that means orders take longer to arrive with us.